-You agree to pay the residence fees for the accommodation assigned to you, including where applicable, the size of the accommodation, according to the payment schedule outlined on the Student Housing and Community Services website on the rates page (https://vancouver.housing.ubc.ca/applications/fees-payments/summer) applicable to you (i.e., Summer Staythrough resident or Summer Housing resident).
-If you choose or are required to change your accommodation, you will be required to pay the applicable residence fees for the new accommodation.
-Your residence fees, and the payment schedule, may be amended from time to time by Student Housing and Community Services.
+You agree to pay the residence fees for the accommodation assigned to you, including where applicable, the size of the accommodation according to the payment schedule attached hereto as Appendix IV.
+You must pay the residence fees in the amounts and on the dates outlined in Appendix IV.
+If you choose or are required to change your accommodation, you will be required to pay the fees stipulated for the new accommodation, including the meal plan, if applicable.
+For periods of less than one month, the daily residence fee is calculated by dividing the monthly rate by thirty.

-- Failure to pay the first instalment of residence fees by or on the date it is due will lead to forfeiture of your accommodation assignment. - Charges for residence fees will continue until you complete the contract termination and check-out process outlined in this Contract. - Please note that the following terms apply to all fees and payments required by Student Housing and Community Services (i.e., residence fees, activities/programs, assessments, et cetera): - Post-dated cheques will not be accepted. - A \$35 service charge will be levied on all cheques returned by your financial institution for any reason. - You will pay all fees that may be imposed by the University from time to time in respect of failed electronic financial transactions, including, without limitation, electronic funds transfers and Interac transactions where, after initial processing, the transaction is cancelled or voided due to insufficient funds. - Late payments may not be accepted.
+- 1. Failure to pay the first instalment of residence fees by or on the date it is due will lead to forfeiture of your accommodation assignment. - 2.
+Charges for residence fees will continue until you complete the contract termination and check out process in section 1.12.
+Please note that the following terms apply to all fees and payments required by Student Housing and Community Services (i.e., residence fees, activities/programs, assessments, et cetera): - a) Post-dated cheques will not be accepted. - b) A \$35 service charge will be levied on all cheques returned by your bank for any reason.
+You will pay all fees that may be imposed by the University from time to time in respect of failed electronic financial transactions, including, without limitation, electronic funds transfers and Interac transactions where, after initial processing, the transaction is cancelled or voided due to insufficient funds. - c) Late payments may not be accepted.
 If a late payment is accepted, it will be subject to late payment fees as follows: - " first late payment \$25 - " second late payment \$25 - " third late payment \$50 - " fourth and any subsequent late payments \$75 ea.